 – Putting away what you take out and throwing away trash.

 – Only go where we are allowed to go.

 – Leave the space better than we found it.

 8. Give each participant something she can share with her parents and friends.
 This may be a performance, a video or a design.

-9. Try to leave each participant with the desire to come back to live performance, either as a student, a performer, an audience member.
+9. Try to leave each child with the desire to come back to live performance, either as a student, a performer, an audience member.
 Or all of them!

-10. Empower students and audience members to tell stories with innovation and flexibility, together and alone.
+10. Empower children to tell stories with innovation and flexibility, together and alone.